awsdocs/aws-iot-docs/developerguide/thing-groups.md

 ## List groups for a thing<a name="list-thing-groups-for-thing"></a>

-You can use the ListThingGroupsForThing command to list the groups a thing belongs to, including any parent groups:
+You can use the ListThingGroupsForThing command to list the direct groups that a thing belongs to:

 ```
 $ aws iot list-thing-groups-for-thing --thing-name MyLightBulb
 ```

-The ListThingGroupsForThing command returns a list of the thing groups this thing belongs to, including any parent groups:
+The ListThingGroupsForThing command returns a list of the direct thing groups that this thing belongs to:

 ```
 {